alaingalvan/CrossWindow-Graphics/readme.md

 [![cmake-img]][cmake-url]
 [![License][license-img]][license-url]

-A header only library to simplify creating data structures needed for graphics APIs such as a Vulkan `vk::Surface`, an OpenGL context, a DirectX `ComPtr<IDXGISwapChain>`, or Metal `MTLView`.
+A header only library to simplify creating and managing data structures needed for graphics APIs such as a Vulkan `vk::Surface`, an OpenGL context, a DirectX `IDXGISwapChain1`, or Metal `CAMetalLayer`.

 ## Supports

  - 🌋 Vulkan
  - ⚪ OpenGL 4.x / OpenGL ES 3.x / 🌐 WebGL
  - ❎DirectX 12
- - 🤖 Metal 2
+ - 🤖 Metal

 ## Installation